jeremy-rifkin/cpptrace/README.md

 # ABI Versioning

-Since cpptrace vX, the library uses an inline ABI versioning namespace and all symbols part of the public interface are secretly under the namespace `cpptrace::v1`.
+Since cpptrace v1.0.0, the library uses an inline ABI versioning namespace and all symbols part of the public interface are secretly under the namespace `cpptrace::v1`.
 This is done to allow for potential future library evolution in an ABI-friendly manner.

 # Supported Debug Formats